APNewsBreak: Boston police make little progress on race gap

 “People feel uncomfortable talking with police when they feel they’re getting stopped unjustly,” he said.

-New York City Police, prompted by a class action lawsuit, has been releasing quarterly reports for years, something the Massachusetts ACLU chapter has also sued Boston to provide.
+New York City police, prompted by a lawsuit, have been releasing quarterly reports for years, something the Massachusetts ACLU chapter has also sued Boston to provide.

-New York’s data shows at least 83 percent of stops through the first three quarters of 2016 involved blacks or other minorities.
+New York’s data show at least 83 percent of stops through the first three quarters of 2016 involved blacks or other minorities.
 From 2011 to 2014, they averaged roughly 84 percent of stops.

-Philadelphia police also provide regular data as part of a court order.
-The most recent report , which covers the first half of 2015, shows minorities accounted for 77 percent of stops during that time period.
+Philadelphia police provide regular data as part of a court order.
+The most recent report, which covers the first half of 2015, shows minorities accounted for 77 percent of stops during that period.

-Boston Police spokesman Michael McCarthy argued the AP’s review was “not appropriate and quite frankly irresponsible” because it didn’t account for other variables.
-The department has said neighborhood crime statistics, a subject’s prior arrests and gang affiliations, among other factors not addressed in the data, also should be considered.

-“Anything short of that is a complete disservice,” McCarthy said in an email.
-“Too many reporters think they can look at this data set and accurately describe what it means.”

-Last year, the department enlisted independent researchers to conduct a deeper study of the 2011 to 2015 data.
-Further analysis would bear out how police are making gains in perceived disparities in treatment, it said at the time.

-But that study won’t be complete at least until this summer because researchers are seeking more information from police, said Anthony Braga, head of Northeastern University’s criminal justice school and a researcher on that study.
+The Boston police enlisted independent researchers to conduct a deeper study of the 2011 to 2015 data last year, but that won’t be complete at least until this summer because researchers want more information from police, said Anthony Braga, head of Northeastern University’s criminal justice school and a researcher on that study.

-He also dismissed analysis of the raw data before that study was complete as “overly simplistic, woefully incomplete, and, quite frankly, irresponsible.”
+He echoed the department’s sentiment that analysis of the raw data before his study is complete is “overly simplistic, woefully incomplete, and, quite frankly, irresponsible.”

-But Shea Cronin, a criminal justice professor at Boston University, who is not affiliated with the police data study, said the numbers were fairly clear cut.
+But Shea Cronin, a criminal justice professor at Boston University not affiliated with the police data study, says looking at the citywide rates can be a valid starting point, even if it has its limitations.

-“My reading of the statistics is that there has not been much change in the racial composition,” he said.

 In an improvement on past data, the latest numbers from Boston Police provide more detail about the reasons for the police-civilian encounters and some of the actions police took as a result.